-Registered press and media should come to the PR/Media Lounge (location TBA) for more information and to inquire about access to the Press Room.
+Registered press and media should come to the PR/Media Lounge for more information and to inquire about access to the Press Room.

 Whether for personal or commercial use, the following recording types are strictly prohibited during all ASHA Convention education sessions, poster presentations, Short Courses, and the keynote speaker’s presentation at the Opening General Session: